Posted Price versus Hybrid Mechanisms in Freight Transportation Marketplaces: Numerical Studies

 \subsection{Robustness Checks}

 In this section, we conduct additional numerical experiments to test the robustness of the insights obtained from our earlier results.
-Table \ref{Table: simulation results with b=10} summarizes how the performance of the three different policies (\textsf{SP}, \textsf{AUC}, \textsf{HYB}) change with respect to the penalty cost parameter.
+Table \ref{Table: simulation results with b=10} summarizes how the performance of the different policies change with respect to the penalty cost parameter.
 In our simulation, we fix the platform's market share as $0.5\%$.
 All the other parameters remain the same as those in Section \ref{subsection: cost gap and AWT} except the penalty cost parameter.
 We vary the penalty cost parameter such that $b_{ij}/p_{ij} \in \{1.25,1.50,1.75,2.00\}$ for each O-D pair $(i,j) \in \mathcal{E}$, where $p_{ij}$ is an estimated shipping cost calculated from the data.
-From Table \ref{Table: simulation results with b=10}, we observe that the cost gap ratios of all three policies increase as the penalty cost parameter becomes larger, with \textsf{SP} having the most significant increase compared with the other two policies.
-Intuitively, the posted price mechanism has the largest amount of excess demand, and hence is most affected by the change in the penalty cost parameter.
+From Table \ref{Table: simulation results with b=10}, we observe that the cost gap ratios of both policies increase as the penalty cost parameter becomes larger, with \textsf{SP} having a much more significant increase compared with \textsf{HYB}.
+Intuitively, the posted price mechanism has a larger amount of excess demand and is therefore more affected by the change in the penalty cost parameter.